-With the education landscape rapidly changing as a result of, among other things, the implementation of the Common Core, adoption of the Local Control Funding Formula, and expansion of Linked Learning, the District leadership understands this is an opportune time to engage stakeholders in the development and implementation of a new Strategic Plan.
+With the education landscape rapidly changing as a result of, among other things, the implementation of the Common Core, adoption of the Local Control Funding Formula, and expansion of Linked Learning, the District leadership understands this is an opportune time to engage stakeholders in the development and implementation of a new strategic plan.

 The Strategic Plan that follows comes at a critical time for the District and the community.
-The previous Strategic Plan, written in 2006, ran its course and is now outdated.
+The previous strategic plan, written in 2006, ran its course and is now outdated.
 There are many great initiatives and programs operating in the District, but without a current and focused plan to create a shared vision and implementation strategy, these programs and the District will fall short of their potential.
 This unmet potential directly and negatively impacts student outcomes: the achievement gap, though narrowed in recent years, still persists and is far from being eliminated.
 In a community as diverse and complex as West County, closing the achievement gap and supporting all students to succeed is of the utmost importance.
-The WCCUSD Strategic Plan is a five-year actionable blueprint designed to focus, enable, and empower the District and its stakeholders to address this challenge and become a District of choice.
+The WCCUSD Strategic Plan is a five-year actionable blueprint designed to focus, enable, and empower the district and its stakeholders to address this challenge and become a district of choice.

-The Strategic Planning process was led by a community-based Steering Committee, a collection of 20 diverse individuals each representing a vital stakeholder group, and facilitated by a team of consultants paid for through a generous grant from Chevron.
+The strategic planning process was led by a community-based Steering Committee, a collection of 20 diverse individuals each representing a vital stakeholder group, and facilitated by a team of consultants paid for through a generous grant from Chevron.
 The planning process centered on a robust and bilingual community engagement effort.
-Over the course of nine months, the process included more than 50 one-on-one interviews, 31 focus groups, 11 town hall meetings, a series of student discussions, and online and paper surveys; more than 2,400 individuals were able to weigh in regarding the District's and community's needs and priorities.
+Over the course of six months, the process included 45 one-on-one interviews, 30 focus groups, eight town hall meetings, a series of student discussions, and online and paper surveys; more than 2,100 individuals were able to weigh in regarding the District's and community's needs and priorities.